Tanay1998/ChromeBot/README.md

 # ChromeBot
 Slash commands built for Chrome!
-It's the chrome powerup you always wanted but never had.
+It's the chrome powerup you deserve.

 Type `/ <command> <keyword>` to get started!